JaimeArboleda/jet_brains_settings/readme.md

 In the case of the formatting plugins, I have set up the format on save, so I don't need to learn keybindings for that.

 Tip: `:actionlist` show all actions available in Intellij.

+`<c-m>` is used for showing the context menu (like a right click in the mouse).
+It's very useful in lots of situations (for example, in the file explorer, for deleting or creating a new file...).

 ## Basic VIM